List of Avengers members

 The Avengers are various teams of superheroes that have headlined in The Avengers and related comic books series published by Marvel Comics.
 Over the decades, the Avengers are featured as a rotating line up of a large number of characters.

 Textless and wraparound cover of Avengers, vol. 3 #1 by George Pérez.

-According to various handbooks, members of main team of Avengers, first iteration of West Coast Avengers, the New Avengers, Mighty Avengers, Captain America / Hawkeye led black ops Secret Avengers, Avengers Unity Squad and Avengers A.I. are considered official Avengers.
+According to various handbooks, members of the main team of Avengers, the first iteration of the West Coast Avengers, the New Avengers, Mighty Avengers, Secret Avengers, Avengers Unity Squad and Avengers A.I. are considered official Avengers.